Implied Volatility Expansions for VIX Options in Forward Variance Models: Mixed-kernel forward variance models

 \subsection{Implied volatility approximation}

-Although Proposition~\ref{prop:rewrite_vix_opt_price_approx_mixed_kernel} and Remark~\ref{re:rewrite_vix_opt_price_approx_mixed_kernel} show that the VIX option price approximations admit a representation that closely resembles BS price formulas together with their derivatives, this representation is not itself a BS price corresponding to a single effective forward price, strike and volatility.
-Therefore, the technique of Theorem~\ref{thm:vix_iv_single_kernel} still cannot be applied directly to derive an implied volatility expansion in the mixed-kernel forward variance model.
-To overcome this difficulty, we compare the representation with the BS price formula and expand, in probabilists' Hermite polynomials, only the non-Gaussian factor in the integrand, rather than the integral representation as a whole.
+Although Proposition~\ref{prop:rewrite_vix_opt_price_approx_mixed_kernel} and Remark~\ref{re:rewrite_vix_opt_price_approx_mixed_kernel} show that the VIX option price approximations admit a representation that closely resembles BS price formulas together with their derivatives, this representation is not itself a BS price corresponding to a single effective log-spot, strike, and volatility.
+Therefore, the technique of Theorem~\ref{thm:vix_iv_single_kernel} still cannot be applied directly to derive an implied volatility expansion in mixed-kernel forward variance models.
+To overcome this difficulty, we compare the representation with the BS price formula and expand, in Hermite polynomials, only the non-Gaussian factor in the integrand, rather than the integral representation as a whole.
 This procedure enables us to rewrite the approximation as a combination of a genuine BS price formula and its derivatives.
+Subsequently, we use the technique of Theorem~\ref{thm:vix_iv_single_kernel} to derive the implied volatility expansions.